-4. VIU is certified to operate in Virginia by the State Council of Higher Education for Virginia (SCHEV).
+4. VIU is certified to operate in Virginia by the State Council of Higher Education for Virginia (SCHEV) and approved by SCHEV to grant degrees, diplomas, and certificates at the Bachelor's and master's levels of academic study.

-101 N. 14th St., James Monroe Bldg.
-Richmond, VA 23219 Tel: (804) 225-2600 Fax: (804) 225-2604 www.schev.edu www.ice.gov www.dvs.virginia.gov

-5. VIU is authorized by the United States Immigration and Customs Enforcement (ICE) to enroll non-immigrant students.
+101 North Fourteenth Street, James Monroe Building, Richmond, VA 23219 Tel: (804) 225-2600 Fax: (804) 225-2604 www.schev.edu 5.
+VIU is authorized by the United States Immigration and Customs Enforcement (ICE) to enroll non-immigrant students.